Campsite Challenge

 The contest is open to all campers in any of the Planet Bluegrass-managed campgrounds.
 To nominate your own campsite or one of your neighbors:

-2. Stop by the Leave No Trace booth each day to view all the campsite entries and vote for your favorites.
+2. Stop by the Leave No Trace booth each day to view all the campsite entries.
+Each day we select 2 winners (one chosen by our staff, one chosen at random) for daily prizes.

 We will be judging on three simple criteria: